 This logic will return the following condition: “…is the Market Segment context attribute equal to ‘R’ (i.e. residential)?”
-If ‘yes’ then any configured condition can be applied automatically, such as a setup fee discount.
+If ‘yes’, then any configured condition can be applied automatically, such as a setup fee discount.
 (This scenario is explored in the extension exercise at the end of this document).

 ‘theContext’ in this rule is a system-defined variable that references the current context, whatever the name of the context is.